 The bitcoin system enables payments to be sent between users without passing through a central authority such as a bank or a payment gateway.
 It is created and held electronically.
-Bitcoins aren’t printed like dollars or euros; they’re produced by computers all around the world, using free software.
-You can run a bitcoin node on your Synology Nas for fun but Synology doesn’t have a powerful processor or a graphic card.
-If you intend to use your Synology Nas only for mining bitcoin, it’s better you don’t.
+Bitcoins aren’t printed like dollars or euros or other types of currency; they’re produced by computers all around the world, using free software, and are a digital currency.
+You can run a bitcoin node on your Synology NAS for fun, although a Synology NAS doesn’t have a powerful enough processor or a graphic card.
+If you intend to use your Synology NAS only for mining bitcoin, it’s better you don’t.

 Who created bitcoin?

-Step 1: Open Package Center and search “Docker” application; after that click Install.
+Step 1: Open Package Center and search for the Docker application; after you find it, click Install.
+Follow the instructions in the image below.

-Step 2: Once the Docker App has installed, open it and search the registry for “bitcoinclassic”.
-Double click the one you want and the download will start automatically.
+Step 2: Once the Docker App is installed, open it and search the registry for “bitcoinclassic”.
+Double click the one you want and the download process will start automatically.

 Step 3: Select the latest software version.

 Step 4: Once the image has downloaded, select it and then choose “Launch With Wizard”.
-Name it and “Execute container using high privilege”, then “Enable resource limitation”.
-After that, click on Advanced Settings and forward ports 8332, 8333 TCP on your router settings.
+Name it and check “Execute container using high privilege”, then “Enable resource limitation”.
+After that, click on Advanced Settings and forward ports 8332 and 8333 TCP in your router settings (in the port forwarding area).

-Step 5: Make it sure ports 8332 and 8333 are correctly port-forwarding on your router settings.
+Step 5: Make it sure ports 8332 and 8333 are correctly port-forwarded in your router settings.

-Step 6: You need to click APPLY and then your full bitcoin node is perfectly operational.
+Step 6: You need to click APPLY and then your full bitcoin node becomes perfectly operational.

 Step 7: Everything should look like this.